Umbel

 In botany, an umbel is an inflorescence that consists of a number of short flower stalks (called pedicels) that spread from a common point, somewhat like umbrella ribs.
 The word was coined in botanical usage in the 1590s, from Latin umbella "parasol, sunshade".
 The arrangement can vary from being flat-topped to almost spherical.
 Umbels can be simple or compound.
-The secondary umbels of compound umbels are known as umbellules or umbellets.
-A small umbel is called an umbellule.
+The secondary small umbels of compound umbels are known as umbellules or umbellets.
 The arrangement of the inflorescence in umbels is referred to as umbellate, or occasionally subumbellate (almost umbellate).

-Umbels are a characteristic of plants such as carrot, parsley, dill, and fennel in the family Apiaceae; ivy, Aralia and Fatsia in the family Araliaceae; and onion (Allium) in the family Alliaceae.
+Umbels are a characteristic of plants such as carrot, parsley, dill, and fennel in the family Apiaceae; ivy, Aralia and Fatsia in the family Araliaceae; and onion (Allium) in the family Amaryllidaceae.

 An umbel is a type of indeterminate inflorescence.

 A compressed cyme, which is a determinate inflorescence, is called umbelliform if it resembles an umbel.